-We've got another great line-up of speakers for our upcoming Milk Bar on February 10th, covering 'Virtual Reality & Augmented Reality in Business'.
-We've been chatting to our speakers to find out more about them and their thoughts on these emerging technologies.
-First up is Biança Barker of Steadipix Productions
+We've got another great line-up of speakers for our upcoming Milk Bar on February 10th, Covering 'Virtual Reality & Augmented Reality in Buisness: We've been chatting to our speakers to find out more about them and their thoughts on these emerging technologies first up Biança Baker of Steadipix Productions

 What brings you to the Milk Bar?